AndrewTingey/CS260/README.md

 ## CSS Deliverable

-For this delliverable I made my website prettier with CSS and bootstrap
+For this delliverable I made my website prettier with CSS and added bootstrap

 - **Header, Footer, Main content bodies**
 - **Navigation** - The active screen shows up in bold and in a different color, as well as when you hover over the tab it underlines it as well.